How open is the asteroid-mass primordial black hole window?: Results

 \section{Results}

-In this section we calculate the constraints on the time-evolved LN, SLN, and GCC PBH mass functions presented in Sec.~\ref{sec: initial_MFs}, for the constraints reviewed in Sec.~\ref{sec: constraints} using the method presented in Sec.~\ref{sec:EMF}.
+In this section we calculate the constraints on the time-evolved lognormal, skew-lognormal, and generalised critical collapse PBH mass functions presented in Sec.~\ref{sec: initial_MFs}, for the constraints reviewed in Sec.~\ref{sec: constraints} using the method presented in Sec.~\ref{sec:EMF}.
 We do this first for the existing limits in Sec.~\ref{subsec:existingconstraints}, and then for the future prospective limits in Sec.~\ref{subsec:futureconstraints}.